Firebird (Slavic folklore): Fairy tales

-One version is the tale of Ivan Tsarevich and the Grey Wolf.
+Ivan Tsarevich and the Grey Wolf

+Read full article: Tsarevitch Ivan, the Firebird and the Gray Wolf.

+Suzanne Massie version

 Suzanne Massie retells another story of the Firebird legend.
 A modest and gentle orphan girl named Maryushka lives in a small village.
 People would come from all over to buy her embroidery, and many merchants asked her to come away and work for them.
 She told them all that she would sell to any who found her work beautiful, but she would never leave the village of her birth.
 One day the evil sorcerer Kaschei the Immortal heard of Maryushka's beautiful needlework and transformed himself into a beautiful young man and visited her.
 Upon seeing her ability he became enraged that a mere mortal could produce finer work than he himself possessed.
 He tried to tempt her by offering to make her Queen if she would embroider for him alone, but she refused saying she never wanted to leave her village.
 Because of this last insult to his ego he turned Maryushka into a Firebird, and himself into a great black Falcon, picked her up in his talons, and stole her away from her village.
 To leave a memory of herself with her village forever she shed her feathers onto the land below.
 As the last feather fell Maryushka died in the falcon's talons.
 The glowing rainbow feathers were magic and remain undimmed, but show their colors only to those who love beauty and seek to make beauty for others.